 Tip: For the best chance of engaging shoppers who discovered your brand during the festive period, we recommend setting a daily budget that’s high enough to keep your ads showing throughout the day.
 If you underestimate the size of your addressable audience, your campaign might run out of budget before the end of the day.
 If this happens, your ads will be paused until midnight, when the daily budget resets, and you might miss out on valuable impressions.

 3. Longer campaigns are more likely to outperform category trends

 Our research suggests display campaigns should run for a minimum of 90 days.
 In a study of 266 first-time display advertisers, we discovered that advertisers who ran display campaigns for 90 days or more were 20% more likely to outperform category trends in traffic and 36% more likely to outperform category trends in sales than advertisers who ran campaigns for less than 90 days.3

 Tip: Running campaigns for more than 90 days also gives you more time to experiment.
-We recommend testing and optimizing to find the right creative and messaging that works for your audience.
-For example, some customers are more responsive to coupons whereas others are motivated by “Shop now” calls to action (CTAs).
+We recommend testing and optimising to find the right creative and messaging that works for your audience.
+For example, some customers are more responsive to vouchers whereas others are motivated by “Shop now” calls to action (CTAs).
 For a simple experiment, clone your campaign and change one variable at a time to compare two versions of a single variable.

-1. Amazon Press Release, December 2019
+1. Amazon press release, December 2019

 3. Source: Amazon internal 2018.
 Based on a study of 266 advertisers that launched their first display campaign between February 2017 and November 2017.
 Study looked at increases in average sales and glance views, by comparing the average value eight weeks after the campaign launch to the average value four weeks prior to campaign launch.